EIBerlin/Demo/README.md

+# DO NOT RUN THIS PROJECT IN YOUR LOCAL ENVIRONMENT.
+IF YOU WANT TO CHECK IT OUT, PLEASE USE AN ISOLATED ENVIRONMENT

 # SmartPay Dev Demo

 Beautiful developer demo that showcases a sign-in / merchant checkout flow, wallet integrations, a mock backend API for auth and data, and Tailwind UI components.